Thirty Years' War: Military developments

 On the other hand, strategic thinking failed to develop at the same pace.
 Historian Jeremy Black claims most campaigns were "inconclusive", since they were primarily concerned with gaining access to supplies and money for the soldiers, rather than focused strategic objectives.
 The disconnect between military and diplomatic goals helps explain why the war lasted so long, and peace proved so elusive.
 When fighting officially ended in 1648, there were still over 150,000 troops under arms within the Empire, small numbers by modern standards, but unprecedented at the time.
-Most 17th century states could not finance armies of this size for extended periods, forcing them to depend on "contributions" from areas they passed through.
+Most 17th-century states could not finance armies of this size for extended periods, forcing them to depend on "contributions" from areas they passed through.

+The Battle of Rocroi (1643) is often seen as the end of the battlefield supremacy of the tercios.

 Supplies thus became the limiting factor in planning campaigns, a problem that grew more acute as the war progressed.
 Armies became smaller, with a greater emphasis on cavalry that could cover greater distances and move faster, rather than slow moving infantry.
 Poor infrastructure also required commanders to stay close to rivers, then the primary means of bulk transportation, and meant they could not move too far from their main bases.
 Feeding the troops became an objective in itself, unconnected to diplomatic goals and largely uncontrolled by their central governments.
 The result was "armies increasingly devoid of intelligible political objectives...degenerating into travelling armed mobs, living in a symbiotic relationship with the countryside they passed through".
 This often conflicted with the political aims of their employers; the devastation inflicted in 1628 and 1629 by imperial troops on Brandenburg and Saxony, both nominally allies, was a major factor in their support for Swedish intervention.

-Finally, some commentators argue that while the Thirty Years War certainly played its part in accelerating new tactics and technology, of greater significance was the need to fund, supply and direct permanent armies for long periods, across wide-ranging theatres.
-Doing so required much more sophisticated mechanisms, and led to the transfer of organised violence from "contractor" generals like Wallenstein or Mansfeld to nation states.
-In that sense, the truly "revolutionary" aspect of the Military Revolution was less on the tactics and technology used by soldiers, but the institutions required to support them.
+Finally, some commentators argue that while the Thirty Years' War certainly played a role in accelerating the development of new tactics and technology, the need to fund, supply, and direct permanent armies for extended periods across wide-ranging theatres was of greater significance.
+This required much more sophisticated mechanisms and led to the transfer of organised violence from "contractor" generals like Wallenstein or Mansfeld to nation-states.
+In this sense, the truly "revolutionary" aspect of the Military Revolution was less about the tactics and technology used by soldiers and more about the institutions required to support them.